Herniated Disc Treatment

 A herniated disc is also called bulged, slipped, or ruptured disc.
 It occurs when a fragment of the disc nucleus pushes out of the torn or ruptured annulus into the spinal canal.

 Herniated discs are usually in an early stage of degeneration.
 They compress the nerves to result in pain and movement difficulty.
 There may also be some additional symptoms if it is a cervical disc herniation or lumbar disc herniation.

 Chiropractic adjustments are the best non-invasive treatment option for a herniated disc.
-A chiropractor at The Health Connection clinic helps in providing immediate symptomatic relief for a prompt recovery.
+A licensed chiropractor in Tacoma helps in providing immediate symptomatic relief for a prompt recovery.

 The symptomatic presentation of a herniated disc depends on its anatomical location in the spine.
 Pain is a common symptom occurring because of nerve compression.